Nonreciprocity Induced Fractional Nonlinear Thouless Pumping: CONCLUSION AND OUTLOOK

 \section{CONCLUSION AND OUTLOOK}

 In summary, we investigate the energy spectrum characteristics and soliton dynamics of the nonlinear non-Hermitian RM model, highlighting non-Hermitian effects.
-By analyzing soliton dynamics via time-dependent evolution equations under combined nonlinear and non-Hermitian conditions, we observe fractionalized topological transport emerging when strong nonlinearity coexists with finite non-Hermitian strength.
-This phenomenon defies conventional linear/Hermitian frameworks but can be quantitatively predicted by non-Hermitian Chern numbers derived from auxiliary eigenvalues.
+By analyzing soliton dynamics via time-dependent evolution equations under combined nonlinear and non-Hermitian conditions, we observed fractionalized topological transport emerging when strong nonlinearity coexists with finite non-Hermitian strength.
+This phenomenon defies conventional linear and Hermitian frameworks but can be quantitatively predicted by non-Hermitian Chern numbers derived from auxiliary eigenvalues.
 Our results establish a generalized bulk-edge correspondence for nonlinear non-Hermitian systems, revealing how nonlinear interactions synergize with non-Hermitian effects to induce exotic topological transport.
 These findings advance the understanding of non-equilibrium topological phases and provide a theoretical foundation for controlling topological transport in photonic waveguides and ultracold atomic systems through combined nonlinearity and non-Hermiticity.

-We remark that this work together with the previous Refs. \cite{Isobe2024,Bai2025a,Bai2025b} establishes a comprehensive description of nonlinear eigenvalue-driven topological transport through the auxiliary eigenvalue equation $H\Psi=\omega S(\omega)\Psi$ in both conservative and nonconservative settings.
-This approach elucidates the synergistic mechanisms through which interactions, topology, and dissipation collectively enable novel non-equilibrium paradigms for topological phenomena.
+We remark that this work together with Refs. \cite{Isobe2024,Bai2025a,Bai2025b} establishes a comprehensive description of nonlinear eigenvalue-driven topological transport through the auxiliary eigenvalue equation $H\Psi=\omega S(\omega)\Psi$ in both conservative and nonconservative settings.
+This approach elucidates the synergistic mechanisms through which interactions, topology, and dissipation collectively enable novel nonequilibrium paradigms for topological phenomena.
 The derived bulk-edge correspondence demonstrates how nonlinear spectral characteristics govern boundary state emergence, providing a predictive framework absent in conventional linear theories.
 These findings advance the understanding of nonequilibrium quantum matter and offer a systematic methodology for engineering topological transport in photonic and atomic systems through combined nonlinearity and non-Hermiticity.
+In this work, we focused on fractional Thouless pumping in the nonreciprocal nonlinear RM model.
+Exploring similar phenomena in other nonlinear topological models---characterized by the interplay of nonlinearity and nonreciprocal hoppingg—is a promising direction.
+We will pursue such phenomena in other physical models in future work.